 2 Peter 1:21 (KJV) For the prophecy came not in old time by the will of man: but Holy men of God spake as they were moved by The Holy Ghost (Spirit).
 (Brackets and emphasis mine)

 So what is this ‘moving’ of the Holy Spirit all about?
-Well it’s simple isn’t it, in the above Scriptural scenario it’s a prompting by The Holy Spirit to speak out and say something, and in this case it’s to prophesy – well these guys were prophets, so what do we expect – silence?
+Well it’s simple isn’t it, in the above Scriptural scenario it’s a prompting by The Holy Spirit to speak out and say something or do something, and in this case it’s to prophesy – well these guys were prophets, so what do we expect – silence?
 Furthermore, (and this point is crucial) were the Old Testament Prophets born of God?
 Were they indwelled 24/7 with The Holy Spirit as a Christian is?
-(I speak here of True Christians not fake religious Christians) No, they were not, so they relied upon moves of the Spirit when The Holy Spirit came upon them to do their miraculous works for Yashua Messiah (who was the God of the Old Testament.)
+(I speak here of True Christians not fake religious Christians of the Cainite-Judeo-Christian Religion) No, they were not, so they relied upon moves of the Spirit when The Holy Spirit came upon them to do their miraculous works for Yashua Messiah who was the God of the Old Testament.

-Likewise with tongues, if you need to communicate with someone of a foreign tongue or you wish to pray privately in tongues or publically and there is someone present to interpret your Spiritual tongue, then just get on with it.
-Moreover, on these occasions, there will be no special ‘moves’ of the Holy Spirit as suggested by our erroneous commentator, you, with that Spiritual gift, will speak in tongues or you will heal people just as Peter did.
+Likewise with tongues, if you need to communicate with someone of a foreign tongue or you wish to pray privately in a Spiritual tongue or even publically and there is someone present to interpret your Spiritual tongue, then just get on with it.
+However, on these occasions, there will be no special ‘moves’ of the Holy Spirit as suggested by our erroneous commentator, you, with that Spiritual gift, will speak in tongues or you will heal people just as Peter did.
 Whether it will be your shadow that heals or not I cannot say.

 “The best advice I can leave you with is to make an appointment with your doctor and ask him or her to refer you for evaluation with a psychiatric specialist.
 I come from a medical family and know these people are generally pretty good at what they do.”

-As an aside, I will also add that being accused of being insane is very encouraging, because they said the same thing about Yashua Messiah:
+As an aside, I will also add that being accused of being insane is very encouraging, because the Serpent Seed Jews said the same thing about Yashua Messiah:

 John 10:20 (KJV) And many of them said, He hath a devil, and is mad; why hear ye Him?
 (Emphasis mine)

-Back to the subject at hand and a question.
+OK, back to the subject at hand and a question.
 If this topic of ‘moves of the Spirit’ is so important, why did Yashua Messiah, through Peter, only mention it ONCE in His Holy Scriptures?
-If it was so important why not mention it at least as many times as Grace i.e. 170 times in 159 verses of The Holy Scriptures.
-This alone should tell us what is important to Yashua Messiah.
+If it was so important why not mention it at least as many times as Grace, that is, 170 times in 159 verses of The Holy Scriptures.
+This alone should tell us what is important to Yashua Messiah and it’s certainly not Old Covenant style “Moves of the Spirit”.

-However, for the sake of this discussion if we look up the word ‘healed’ in the New Testament we find it mentioned 46 times in 45 verses and I have been through them all without finding the term: “moved in The Spirit” ONCE!!! in relation to healing.
+Moreover, for the sake of this discussion if we look up the word ‘healed’ in the New Testament we find it mentioned 46 times in 45 verses.
+Furthermore, I have been through them all without finding the term: “moved in The Spirit” ONCE!!! in relation to healing.
 So what does this tell us?
-It tells us that these sensationalist, gimmicky ‘when and where’s the next new experience going to happen,’ types have misappropriated the term: “Moved by The Holy Ghost (Spirit)” from Peter’s letter and are misusing or misapplying it to build a circus show of tricks in order to build a BELIEF SYSTEM!!!
+It tells us that these sensationalist, gimmicky, ‘when and where’s the next new experience going to happen,’ types have misappropriated the term: “Moved by The Holy Ghost (Spirit)” from Peter’s letter and are misusing or misapplying it to build a circus show of tricks and religious gimmicks in order to build a BELIEF SYSTEM!!!
 Interesting term eh?
-It’s one of his and here we get our erroneous commentator’s use of it:
+And you guessed right, it’s one of matey’s and here we get his satanic use of it:

 “I am therefore not using religious jargon but speak from direct experience of covenant relationship with the Father through Jesus their reciprocating via the Holy Spirit, if that fits your belief system.”